Core Location: Nucleus

 The B can be B7 as well.
 And, any chord can be a 7th, or modified in any way that sounds good to you.

 Let me know if you have any questions about breaking down a topic into exercises.
-The essential contours is above, for a single topic expansion.
+The essential contours are above, for a single topic expansion.

 Learning to expand topics into workable musical exercises is a vital skill for teachers.
 And, since all of us teach ourselves, this applies equally to each of us.
 Do good work!